 Strategic capabilities (40% weight): Can the candidate articulate a go-to-market framework that applies to your market?
 Do they reference named models such as Porter’s Five Forces for competitive positioning, the Balanced Scorecard for metrics coordination, or the VRIO analysis for channel selection?
 Ask them to diagnose your current marketing strategy in the first conversation.
 Strong candidates identify structural gaps within 20 minutes.

 Operational execution (30% weight): Marketing strategy without systems is theater.
 Ask how they build demand generation engines, not campaigns.
 Request examples of metrics dashboards they have implemented, team structures they have designed, and technology stacks they have rationalized.
-In my work with mid-market CEOs, the pattern is consistent: fractional CMOs who lack operational discipline produce beautiful slide decks and no pipeline contribution.
-A fractional COO can complement marketing leadership by ensuring execution infrastructure supports strategic ambitions.
+In the work with mid-market CEOs, the pattern is consistent: fractional CMOs who lack operational discipline produce beautiful slide decks and no pipeline contribution.
+Afractional COOcan complement marketing leadership by supporting execution infrastructure supports strategic ambitions.

 Industry fit (20% weight): Relevant sector experience matters more than generalist marketing credentials.
 A fractional CMO who has scaled SaaS companies understands product-led growth and expansion revenue.
 A candidate with manufacturing experience knows how to work through long sales cycles and channel partner dynamics.
 Hire based on pattern recognition in your specific market structure.